 There are, however, other options for the management of sickness associated with migraines or nausea caused by other medications including radiotherapy.
-I will also briefly talk about the management of ‘morning’ sickness with over the counter (OTC) anti-sickness tablets and prescription-only medicines.
+I will also briefly talk about the management of ‘morning’ sickness with over-the-counter (OTC) anti-sickness tablets and prescription-only medicines.

 There are many reasons which can cause a feeling of nausea.
 Some common reasons include:

-- Food poisoning (stomach bug)
+2. Food Poisoning (stomach bug)

 If both symptoms are present, the key is to stay well hydrated to avoid dehydration.
 Parents of young babies and toddlers who are worried about their child should call NHS 111 service.
 An adult who experiences vomiting for more than two days or and adult who has the symptoms of dehydration.

 - Vomiting looks like ‘ground coffee.’

-- Vomiting is associated with pain when looking at bright lights, and patients are experiencing a stiff neck.
+- Vomiting is associated with pain when looking at bright lights, and patients are experiencing a stiff neck

 - Patients who take drugs, which can be toxic (for example digoxin) with sickness being one of the symptoms of toxicity

 All products used in the management of nausea are pharmacy-only medicines (P).
-‘P’ medicines are sold in pharmacies, only including online chemists.
+‘P’ medicines are sold in pharmacies only including online chemists.
 Anti-sickness tablets available over the counter are used to prevent and treat mainly:

-- motion sickness (a few different options for the treatment),
+- Motion Sickness (a few different options for the treatment)

 Over the counter drugs which are used in the treatment and prevention of sickness belong to one of the following classes of drugs: